 • Moving premises

-Although it is practically essential that you hire a skip for a commercial project, weighing up the costs of using a skip at home may require a little more thought.
+It is practically essential that you hire a skip for a commercial project.
+That said, weighing up the costs of using a skip at home may require a little more thought.
 Hiring a skip has many benefits and can save on many things:

 • Instead of hiring a skip, many people simply opt to manage waste themselves.
 This usually entails having to drive back and forth to the local tip, which can be extremely time-consuming.
-Skip hire services will come and collect all waste at once, making the waste collection hassle-free for you and allowing you to use your time more efficiently.
+Skip hire services will come and collect all the waste at once.
+This makes the waste collection hassle-free for you, allowing you to use your time more efficiently.

-• The cost of driving to and from the tip combined with fees at the tip may surprise you.
-A skip hire company will lay out the fees beforehand, and you can feel reassured that no excess costs will incur.
-The overall costs of hiring a skip will most likely be less than petrol costs too.
+• The cost of driving to and from the tip, combined with fees at the tip, may surprise you.
+A skip hire company will lay out the fees beforehand, and you can feel reassured that no excess costs will be incurred.
+The overall costs of hiring a skip will most likely be less than petrol costs, too.

 • The environment.
 Using a skip is also eco-friendly.
-It’s tricky to know how to get rid of different materials, and this often leads to items being placed in landfill that could have been recycled.
-But, your local skip hire company are recycling experts so you don’t have to be.
+It’s tricky to know how to get rid of different materials, and this often leads to items being placed in a landfill that could have been recycled.
+That said, your local skip hire company is a recycling expert, so you don’t have to be.
 After they’ve collected your skip, they’ll sort through the contents and dispose of everything properly.

 So, it’s fair to say that using professional skip hire services can really save on costs.
 The benefits are massive, but it’s extremely important that you use your skip properly, as otherwise, these savings could be reduced.

-When hiring a skip there a number of responsibilities you automatically take on; you can seek advice about the rules and regulations of skip hire from skip hire professionals or from regulatory bodies such as the Environment Agency and Local Authorities.
-But ultimately, it’s down to you – don’t get caught out, as failing to abide by the legal requirements set out by the government could see you facing a hefty fine.
+When hiring a skip, there are a number of responsibilities you automatically take on.
+You can seek advice about the rules and regulations of skip hire.
+For instance, you can consult skip hire professionals or regulatory bodies.
+These include the Environment Agency and Local Authorities.
+Ultimately, it’s down to you.
+Don’t get caught out, as failing to abide by the legal requirements set out by the government could see you facing a hefty fine.

 Below are a few things that will be expected of you as a skip hire customer:

 • Know what you can put in your skip.
-Skips can contain most waste items, including metal, plastic, wood, paper/cardboard, furniture and clothing.
-However, if there are any materials you’re not sure can go in a skip, or you think could potentially be hazardous, it’s worth discussing with your skip hire company.
-Also, some companies have certain things they won’t accept, such as plasterboard, so make sure you find out what policies your local skip hire upholds first.
+Skips can contain most waste items.
+These include metal, plastic, wood, paper/cardboard, furniture, and clothing.
+Discuss any questionable or potentially hazardous items with your provider before loading them.
+Some companies have certain things they won’t accept.
+This includes plasterboard, so make sure you find out what policies your local skip hire company upholds first.

 • Use your skip responsibly.
-Although your skip hire company will manage the licencing of your skip, whilst it’s in your hands it’s your responsibility.
-As mentioned above, be sure you know what you can and can’t put in your skip, and take measures to deter from fly-tipping – opting for an enclosed option is ideal if your skip will have public access.
+Although your skip hire company will manage the licensing of your skip, while it’s in your hands, it’s your responsibility.
+As mentioned above, be sure you know what you can and can’t put in your skip, and take measures to deter fly-tipping.
+Opting for an enclosed option is ideal if your skip will have public access.
 Furthermore, if your skip is on a private road, it’s your responsibility to ensure it can be seen in the dark.
-You may need to attach reflective markings to your skip or place traffic-cones and night-time safety lamps nearby.
+You may need to attach reflective markings to your skip or place traffic cones and night-time safety lamps nearby.
 If you’re unsure how to do this, consult your skip hire company or local authority for more information.

 • Cooperate with your local skip hire company.
 Communicating with your skip hire company should happen from day one.
 However, it is absolutely essential towards the end of the process, when you’ve worked out when you’d like the skip removed.
 If it’s on private land and you’re not going to be around, you’ll need to give your skip company access to the property.
 Equally, if your skip isn’t on your own land, be sure to get the landowner’s permission so that your skip hire company can collect the waste without issue.

-Skip sizes: Knowing which skip is best for you
+Knowing which skip size is best for you

-Although it’s difficult to know exactly how much waste you’re going to accumulate, try to make a rough estimate of how much waste you might dispose of, to determine what size skip you’ll need.
-There is a range of sizes on offer and the different sizes should be allocated depending on whether you’re working on a domestic or commercial project.
+Although it’s difficult to know exactly how much waste you’re going to accumulate, try to make a rough estimate of how much waste you might dispose of.
+This will help you to determine what size skip you’ll need.
+There is a range of skip sizes on offer.
+The different sizes should be allocated depending on whether you’re working on a domestic or commercial project.

 At Brewsters, our sizes range from six to sixteen yards.
 Below are the uses we recommend for each size: